karthikAdaptavant/git-test/README.md

 # This changes is from B

 # My Feature is working fine!
 # This changes is for C working on feature.
+# This changes is for C working on feature.
+# Added Extra Feature.